tkellogg/tkellogg.github.com/_posts/2021-01-29-cold-paths.md

 # Know your capacity for testing
-In [files are fraught with problems][fraught], Dan Luu demonstrates that it's unexpectedly difficult to write a file correctly.
+In ["files are fraught with problems"][fraught], Dan Luu demonstrates that it's unexpectedly difficult to write a file correctly.
 Juggling issues like handling random power loss or strange ext4 behavior becomes a full-time job.
 It's a lot to keep in your head, just to write a file.